-Engineered on a scalable sensing platform that streamlines maintenance and doesn't require pumps allows AntrumX to provide significant value to laboratory facilities at a fraction of the cost of other centralized sensing solutions.
+Engineered on a scalable sensing platform that streamlines maintenance and doesn't require pumps, AntrumX provides significant value to laboratory facilities at a fraction of the cost of other centralized sensing solutions.

 Energy Savings

 Using AntrumX to monitor the exhaust stack for VOCs allows laboratory facilities to stop recirculating outside air to maintain a prescriptive minimum exhaust velocity and safely reduce exhaust airflows.